estevaojneto/PHP-BatRatCat/AbstractFactory/README.md

 ## How could it be done differently
+This example could be replaced with a Strategy Design Pattern - and that's what I did in the Strategy Design Pattern if you'd like to check it.

 I have seen examples where the abstract factory (AnimalFactory in this case) is not an Interface, but an Abstract class.
 I prefer the Interface approach in this case.

 My initial attempt at the implementation here did use an Abstract class so I did not have to create e.g a `createCat()` inside a `HerbivoreFactory`, which makes no sense.
 Interfaces *require* you to create a matching function in the class where it is implemented - abstract classes don't.
 So turns out that even though I _could_ use an Abstract class instead of an Interface, in reality using that animal characteristic for the abstraction was not the correct approach.